Not every smirk comes from a toxic person, but most toxic people smirk.

 You can, and you will recover from this.

-The narcissist smirk.
+The narcissist smirks.

 Click the links below to join Elizabeth Shaw – Life Coach, on social media for more information on Overcoming Narcissistic Abuse.